 Option #2: Go on the defensive against caterpillars with insect barrier fabrics.

-Caterpillars can’t munch holes in your plants if they aren’t able to reach them, and insect barrier fabrics are designed to keep these pests at arm’s length from your plants.
-These fabrics not only keep caterpillars at bay in their larval form—they get the job done by preventing moths from ever gaining access to your plants, so they are unable to lay their eggs in your garden in the first place.
+Caterpillars can’t munch holes in your plants if they aren’t able to reach them, and insect barrier fabrics are designed to keep these insect pests at arm’s length from your plants.
+These fabrics not only keep caterpillars at bay in their larval form—they get the job done by preventing adult moths from ever gaining access to your plants, so they are unable to lay their eggs in your garden in the first place.
 While insect barrier fabrics should be avoided if you’re growing a crop that requires pollination, they can be used during the fall growing season for vegetables, when the edible portion of the most common crops tends to be their leaves or roots.

 Option #3: Break out the Botanical Bt (Bacillus Thuringiensis) to keep caterpillars at bay.